-For contracts between £5,000 and £50,000, the Council’s standing orders state that officers must obtain at least two written quotations, which means that you are likely to be in competition with at least one or two other providers.
-The various stages in the tender process are outlined below.
-However, for contracts at the lower end of the range, not all the stages or all the information will necessarily be required – you will be told quite clearly in the advertisement, and in any information that is sent to you, what exactly it is that you need to do.
+For contracts between £5,000 and £50,000, the Council’s standing orders state that officers must obtain at least two (for contracts valued between £5,000 and £30,000) and three (for contracts valued between £30,001 and £50,000) written quotations.
+This means that you are likely to be in competition with at least one or two other providers.
+The various stages in the quotation/tender process are outlined below.
+However, for contracts at the lower/intermediate end of the range, not all the stages or all the information will necessarily be required – you will be told quite clearly in the advertisement, and in any information that is sent to you, what exactly it is that you need to do.

 Checking your viability

-Following receipt of the Expression of Interest you may be asked to complete a Pre-Qualification Questionnaire (PQQ) so that we can satisfy ourselves that you are capable of carrying out the work.
+Following receipt of the Expression of Interest you may be asked to complete a Standard Selection Questionnaire (SSQ) so that we can satisfy ourselves that you are capable of carrying out the work.
+You will be allowed to 'self-declare' on a range of available information, however you should note that if a contract is awarded you will be expected to provide all relevant further information.
 For high value and/or high risk procurement, this will also include a risk assessment.

 Invitation to tender

-Following receipt of the PQQ a decision will be made by the officers involved in the contract as to whether they wish to invite you to tender.
+As part of a two stage procurement process (such as a restricted process) and following receipt of the SSQ a decision will be made by the officers involved in the contract as to whether they wish to invite you to submit a final tender.
 The Council will normally set the number of shortlisted providers it wishes to take forward to tender.
-However, if this not prescribed, at least four chosen by the Cabinet or appropriate committee, must be invited to tender.
+However, if this not prescribed, at least four (where available) will be chosen by the evaluation panel to be invited to tender.
 Where less than four suitable providers express an interest all will normally be asked to tender.

 If you have been selected to tender you will be sent the tender documentation which may contain the following information:-